BizTalk Migration Services

 BizTalk replacement is not a single-platform decision.
 The right path depends on integration complexity, message patterns, latency requirements, system dependencies, security needs, governance requirements, and how the integration should operate after migration. i3solutions evaluates the current BizTalk environment before recommending the Microsoft platform or architecture best suited to each workload.

-BizTalk to Azure Integration Services.
 Often the right direction for organizations replacing BizTalk with a broader Microsoft integration architecture.
-May include Logic Apps, Service Bus, API Management, Event Grid, and Azure Functions depending on the workload.
+May include Logic Apps, Service Bus, API Management, Event Grid, Azure Functions, and related services depending on the workload. i3solutions evaluates which Azure services should own orchestration, messaging, API governance, event handling, transformation, and monitoring responsibilities.

-BizTalk to Logic Apps.
-May fit workloads that involve workflow orchestration, system coordination, scheduled processing, connector-based integration, or process automation. i3solutions evaluates orchestration logic before rebuilding workflows so the replacement solution supports required sequencing, routing, retries, and exception handling.
+May fit BizTalk workloads that involve workflow orchestration, system coordination, scheduled processing, connector-based integration, or process automation. i3solutions evaluates orchestration logic before rebuilding workflows so the replacement solution supports required sequencing, routing, retries, and exception handling.

-BizTalk to API Management.
-May fit scenarios where BizTalk exposes services, connects external systems, supports partner access, or needs a stronger API governance model. i3solutions evaluates endpoint patterns, authentication needs, usage policies, versioning, and security requirements before recommending this approach.
+May fit scenarios where BizTalk exposes services, connects external systems, supports partner access, or needs a stronger API governance model. i3solutions evaluates endpoint patterns, authentication needs, usage policies, versioning, monitoring, and security requirements before recommending an API Management approach.

-BizTalk to Service Bus.
-May fit workloads that require asynchronous messaging, queue-based processing, durable communication, decoupled systems, or reliable message delivery. i3solutions evaluates message volume, ordering, retry behavior, and dead-letter handling before designing a Service Bus replacement pattern.
+May fit workloads that require asynchronous messaging, queue-based processing, durable communication, decoupled systems, or reliable message delivery. i3solutions evaluates message volume, ordering, retry behavior, dead-letter handling, and system dependency before designing a Service Bus replacement pattern.

-BizTalk to Event Grid.
-May fit event-driven scenarios where systems need to react to changes, publish events, or trigger downstream processes with less coupling. i3solutions evaluates whether event-driven architecture is appropriate based on event type, delivery requirements, and monitoring needs.
+May fit event-driven scenarios where systems need to react to changes, publish events, or trigger downstream processes with less coupling. i3solutions evaluates whether event-driven architecture is appropriate based on event type, delivery requirements, downstream subscribers, monitoring needs, and operational risk.

-BizTalk to Hybrid Integration.
-Some organizations cannot move every integration to the cloud immediately because of regulatory constraints, legacy system dependencies, or data residency requirements. i3solutions evaluates hybrid patterns where BizTalk, Azure services, on-premises systems, and cloud applications need to operate together during a phased transition.
+Some organizations cannot move every integration to the cloud immediately because of regulatory constraints, legacy system dependencies, data residency, or operational timing. i3solutions evaluates hybrid integration patterns where BizTalk, Azure services, on-premises systems, and cloud applications need to operate together during a phased transition.

 For enterprise and regulated organizations, BizTalk migration decisions affect sensitive data flows, partner connections, APIs, system access, message retention, audit evidence, and long-term integration ownership.
 Governance and security should not be treated as final checklist items after replacement work is complete.

-• Data flow and message security.
-BizTalk may process sensitive operational, financial, customer, employee, or partner data.
-Replacement decisions need to account for how messages are transmitted, transformed, encrypted, retained, monitored, and accessed before the destination environment goes live.
+BizTalk may process sensitive operational, financial, customer, employee, or partner data. i3solutions incorporates data flow security, classification needs, retention considerations, and message handling requirements into migration planning before the destination environment goes live.

-• Senior US-based delivery.
-BizTalk migration often requires access to integration logic, credentials, certificates, sensitive data flows, production systems, and operational runbooks. i3solutions uses senior, US-based Microsoft specialists throughout assessment, migration, stabilization, and handoff.
+BizTalk migration often requires access to integration logic, credentials, certificates, sensitive data flows, production systems, and operational runbooks. i3solutions uses senior, US-based Microsoft specialists so enterprise teams have direct access to experienced professionals throughout assessment, migration, stabilization, and handoff.

 Complex BizTalk Migration Challenges We Handle